Hi,

 Right, maybe Version should not even be Comparable, but the intent definitely is for it to only be used for Jackson components and extension Modules.
 Latter can be from external developers.
 But the main intent is for visibility, and (to a degree) to allow for compatibility comparison wrt version numbers.
 Classifier String ordering is not really defined, esp. wrt SNAPSHOT vs alpha.

-Note on numeric value: I don't think compareTo() is expected to normalized value: they are to be only used for "is it 0, less than 0 or greater than 0" comparison.
+Note on numeric value: I don't think compareTo() is expected to normalize value: they are to be only used for "is it 0, less than 0 or greater than 0" comparison.
 With that, I think that:

 • Is this the intended behavior, or could it be considered a bug?
 Not a bug

 • Is the snapshot info string always compared lexicographically?
-Yes, String qualifier/classifier part is to be sorted lexicographically (without other semantics)
+Yes, String qualifier/classifier part is to be sorted lexicographically (without other implied semantics)

 • Is there any semantic ordering (e.g., "alpha" < "beta" < "rc" < "snapshot"), or is this left entirely to user interpretation?
 No semantic ordering -- Maven has utility classes for users who'd like to get useful semantic ordering.